christrain91/storyteq-design-document/index.md

 ```

 * Returns:
-  * IURLStore An instance of a class that implements the IURLStore interface
+  * IURLStore: An instance of a class that implements the IURLStore interface

 ### CodeGeneratorFactory

-This factory is reponsible for creating an instance of a class that implements the ICodeGenerator interface, which will initally be an instance of the ShortCodeGenerator class.
+This factory is responsible for creating an instance of a class that implements the ICodeGenerator interface, which will initially be an instance of the ShortCodeGenerator class.
 This approach allows us to switch to using a different method for generating short codes.

 Methods: